hooyuser/Solution-to-Algebra-Chapter-0/README.md

 The way he introdues abstract algebra in a language of categories appeals to me very much.
 So I'm perfectly willing to share my solutions to the exercises in this book.

 As a beginner, I'm trying to make my proof explict and detailed, but unfortunately it seems verbose and tedious sometimes.
-I would appreciate it if you can point out my mistakes, big or small.
+And I would appreciate it if you can point out my mistakes, big or small.